About The Project

 A Place Shaped by Wind and Water

-Archaeological findings including middens and pits point to Māori occupation of the Spit.
-Later, with the arrival of European settlers, Onetahua, or Tuhuroa as it was then known to local Māori, would undergo a dramatic transformation.
+Archaeological findings, including middens and pits, show the early Māori occupation of Onetahua.
+With the arrival of European settlers, Onetahua - or Tuhuroa as it was then known to local Māori - would undergo a dramatic transformation.
 A diary entry from HP Wasbourn in 1933 describes the spit as once being covered with vegetation, but thanks to slash and burn techniques and stock grazing, the area was stripped of its greenery.

 A Precious Tāonga of International Significance